• Home

 What is a Retroviral Pellet and how do you use it?

-Here's how the upgrade process actually works:
+Here's the actual upgrade process:

 Retroviral Pellet upgrade menu